Multi-Role Users in Clever

 Looking to pull users in bulk?

-Requests made to the /v3.1/users endpoint must be authorized with the district-app token and will only return results for Secure Sync apps.
+Requests to /v3.1/users must be authorized with a district-app token and only return results for Clever Secure Sync apps.

-If your application only supports District SSO or the Clever Library, you will need to call the /v3.1/users/{id} endpoint and authorize with the SSO Bearer access_token.
+If your app only supports Clever Single Sign-On or Clever Library, call /v3.1/users/{id} with the SSO bearer access token.

-Condensed example record for a user that has the teacher and staff roles in Clever:
+Condensed example for a user with both teacher and staff roles:

 {